-- Begin by verifying your CreateSpace and KDP accounts on this page.
+- Verify your CreateSpace and KDP accounts on this page.

 - Hit “Start your move” to begin importing your entire catalog from CreateSpace to KDP Print.
 Amazon will do it all for you at this point — the whole process should only take a minute or two!

-- Double-check all of your ported data — just to make sure that Amazon imported everything correctly.
+- Double-check all of your data, just to make sure that Amazon imported everything correctly.
 This includes your titles, book covers, blurbs, and metadata.

-- Double-check your pricing and distribution fields once everything is imported.
+- Triple-check your pricing and distribution fields at the end.

 And that’s it!
-From this moment on, everything you do to print your self-published book should go through KDP Print — and once you make the switch, there’s no returning to CreateSpace.
+From this moment on, everything you do to print your self-published book can go through KDP Print — and obviously, once you make the switch, there’s no returning to CreateSpace.

 Finally, a note on your metadata: KDP will offer you seven keyword fields, in contrast to the five that CreateSpace provided.
 That’s a great chance for added discoverability, so be sure to use them wisely.
 You can discover more about Amazon algorithms and ways to use them to your advantage in this free course.

 What are alternatives to KDP Print?

-Of course, you may also decide that this is the perfect time to branch out and learn what exists beyond Amazon.
+Of course, you may also decide that this is the perfect time to branch out and find out what lies beyond Amazon.
 Several other companies offer reputable print-on-demand services — each with its own pros and cons.
 These include:

-Last year, we tested the quality of the four biggest print-on-demand services in the industry by sending a book to BookBaby, IngramSpark, KDP Print, and Blurb to be printed.
-Our comprehensive breakdown, along with the results (and winner) of our test, are in this post.
-We also go in-depth into our recommended distribution setup and considerations of royalties that may prove important to your decision.
+In 2018, we actually tested the four biggest print-on-demand services in the industry by sending the same book to BookBaby, IngramSpark, KDP Print, and Blurb.
+Our comprehensive breakdown, along with the results (and winner) of our test, can be found in this post.
+We also go into our recommended distribution setup and royalty considerations that may prove important to your decision.